-Note: Google has made it very clear that “if only one or two pages on your site are high quality while the rest are considered low quality, then Google will determine that your site is low quality.”
+Note: Google has made it very clear that “if only one or two pages on your site are high quality, while the rest are considered low quality, then Google will determine that your site is low quality.”

-Every page counts, so strive to make your static elements (contact page, about page, etc.) rich, unique, and helpful.
+Every page counts, so strive to make your static elements (contact page, About page, etc.) rich, unique and helpful.

 iii).
 About – Your “About Page” is another important static element that can lift or lower your Panda quality score.
 Do you know How to Write the Perfect About Page?

 In a nutshell, you want to write unique and valuable content for this page, just as with all your site’s pages.
-Tell a story to captivate your audience and provide a clear call to action.
+Tell a story to captivate your audience and provide a clear call-to-action.

 An “About” page with only a few sentences can lead Google to assume that your entire site is low quality.
-Take the opportunity to update your page – after all, it’s your story, your experience, and your pains and gains.
+Take the opportunity to update your page – after all, it’s your story, your experience and your pains and gains.

 iv).
 Terms of Service – Although most visitors won’t even click this page to read its content, it’s important you make it unique and Google-friendly.
 If you’re a blogger, adding this page to your blog is optional.
-However, if your site is an ecommerce or services company site, you’ll want to make sure you have this covered.
+However, if your site is an ecommerce or services company site, you’ll want to make sure that you have this covered.

 2) Quality Checks – In the Panda Quality Equation we considered earlier, one of the factors that can help recover your site from a Panda penalty is a solid Quality Check.
 In other words, the site code needs to be excellent and should meet current standards.

 If your site was built using older versions of HTML, you’ll want to consider upgrading the site using HTML5.
-Make sure that your meta description and title tags are unique and contain the relevant keywords you’re targeting.
+Make sure that your meta description and title tags are unique and contain the relevant keywords that you’re targeting.